What We Do

+For more than 20 years, Second Helpings has operated a three-part approach to addressing hunger and poverty in Central Indiana.
 Each day, Second Helpings volunteers and staff rescue prepared and perishable food from wholesalers, retailers and restaurants – preventing unnecessary waste.
-That rescued food is used to create 4,000 hot, nutritious meals each day that are distributed to 80 social service agencies that feed people in need.
+That rescued food is used to create more than 4,000 hot, nutritious meals each day that are distributed to more than 90 social service agencies that feed Hoosiers in need.

-The Second Helpings Culinary Job Training program trains disadvantaged adults for careers in the food service industry.
-This helps eliminate hunger at its source.
-More than 600 adults have graduated from this program, and Second Helpings alumni are now working in Central Indiana as cooks, executive chefs, business owners and culinary instructors.
+Using that same rescued food, Second Helpings Culinary Job Training program prepares adults with barriers to employment for careers in the food service industry.
+This helps eliminate hunger and poverty at its source.
+More than 850 adults have graduated from this program.
+Second Helpings alumni are working in Central Indiana as cooks, executive chefs, business owners and culinary instructors.